Generic name: eltrombopag [ el-TROM-boe-pag ]

 You should not breastfeed while using eltrombopag.

 How should I take eltrombopag?

-Take eltrombopag on an empty stomach, at least 1 hour before or 2 hours after a meal.
+on an empty stomach, at least 1 hour before or 2 hours after eating;

-You will need frequent blood tests to check your liver function.
-Your eyes may also need to be checked for signs of cataract formation.
+You may need frequent medical tests to check your bone marrow cells or liver function.
+Your eyes may also need to be checked for signs of cataracts.

-If you take eltrombopag with other medicines to treat chronic hepatitis C, tell your doctor if you stop using any of your other hepatitis medicines.
+If you take eltrombopag with medication to treat chronic hepatitis C, tell your doctor if you stop using any of your hepatitis medications.

 What happens if I miss a dose?

 Skip the missed dose and take your next dose at the regular time.
 Do not take two doses in one day.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Taking too much eltrombopag may cause a life-threatening blood clot.